 Beats Studio Buds Plus review: price and availability

-The Beats Studio Buds Plus were launched on 17 May 2023 and are available to pre-order now from Beats for a recommended retail price of $169.95 (approx. $136/AU$255), with shipping starting from 13 June 2023.
-There is a $20 price increase compared to the Beats Studio Buds, although those were released two years ago, and prices have increased in general, so it's not surprising.
+The Beats Studio Buds Plus were launched on 17 May 2023 and are available to pre-order now from Beats US, Beats UK and Beats AU for a recommended retail price of $169.99/ £179.99/ AU$ 269.95, with shipping starting from 13 June 2023.
+There is a $20/ £20/ AU$ 40 price increase compared to the Beats Studio Buds, although those were released two years ago, and prices have increased in general, so it's not surprising.

-There are three colourways: Black / Gold, Ivory and Transparent, the latter of which is in line with the latest trend in consumer electronics (see also: Nothing Ear (2) review).
-Covers that show the internal electronics of products have been a thing a couple of decades ago, I guess it was time for this trend to return.
+There are three colourways: Black / Gold, Ivory and Transparent, the latter of which aligns with the latest trend in consumer electronics (see also: Nothing Ear (2) review).
+To be fair, covers on electronics that show the internal electronics of products were a thing a couple of decades ago; I guess it was time for this trend to return.

 Beats Studio Buds Plus review: specs

-- Battery life: Up to 36 hours of listening time with ANC/Transparency Off (9 hours of earbud usage with three additional charges from the case), Up to 24 hours of listening time with ANC/Transparency On (6 hours of earbud usage with three additional charges from the case)
+- Battery life: Up to 36 hours of listening time with ANC/Transparency Off (9 hours of earbud usage with three additional full charges from the case); up to 24 hours of listening time with ANC/Transparency On (6 hours of earbud usage with three additional full charges from the case)